 butt instructs the driver to use a line drawing method that does not overshoot the desired end point of a line.
-This setting is only applicable for line widths greater than 1.
-This setting is most useful when drawing horizontal or vertical lines.
-Default is rounded.
+This setting is only relevant for line widths greater than 1.
+The alternative is rounded.

 The details of font selection are complicated.
 Two equivalent simple examples are given below: